 Native News Online delivers important daily news that affects the lives of Native Americans nationwide.
 Founded in 2011, Native News Online reaches millions of Native and non-Native readers annually including American Indians, Alaska Natives, Native Hawaiians and others interested in Native American concerns.

-Publisher and Editor Levi Rickert is an American Indian journalist and tribal citizen of the Prairie Band Potawatomi Nation.
+Publisher and Editor Levi Rickert is an award-winning American Indian journalist and tribal citizen of the Prairie Band Potawatomi Nation.
 As editor of one of the most-read daily American Indian news publications, Rickert has covered important events that affect Indian Country, including White House tribal nations conferences, Congressional hearings, missing and murdered Indigenous women and the Standing Rock resistance to the Dakota Access Pipeline.
 Native News Online remains focused on generating work that furthers his mission of improving the lives of Indigenous people.

-We launched Native News Online back in February 2011 with the belief that everyone in Indian Country deserves equal access to news and commentary pertaining to them, their relatives and their communities.
+We launched Native News Online because the mainstream media often overlooks news that is important is Native people.
+We believe that everyone in Indian Country deserves equal access to news and commentary pertaining to them, their relatives and their communities.
 That's why the story you’ve just finished was free — and we want to keep it that way, for all readers.
-We hope it inspires you to celebrate our first decade with a gift of $10 or more to Native News Online so that we can continue publishing more stories that make a difference to Native people, whether they live on or off the reservation.
+We hope you'll consider making a donation to support our efforts so that we can continue publishing more stories that make a difference to Native people, whether they live on or off the reservation.
 Your donation will help us keep producing quality journalism and elevating Indigenous voices.
 Any contribution of any amount — big or small — gives us a better, stronger future and allows us to remain a force for change.
-Donate to Native News Online today and support independent Indigenous journalism.
+Donate to Native News Online today and support independent Indigenous-centered journalism.
 Thank you.